Carbon Dioxide explained

 It is crucial for plants that use it for photosynthesis.
 And it's a vital greenhouse gas that traps the heat from the sun in earth's atmosphere, acting like a blanket that keeps our planet warm enough for life.
 This is called the greenhouse effect.

 • As the sun shines, the light passes through the atmosphere to the surface of Earth.
 Some of the light is reflected back into the space (yellow arrow).
 But some of it becomes heat, which the greenhouse gases, like CO₂, absorb and redirect back to Earth (red arrow).
 This effect is essential to any life on our planet.
-And it only becomes problematic, when there is too much CO₂ in the atmosphere.
+It becomes problematic when atmospheric CO₂ concentrations rise beyond natural levels due to human activity.

 Learn more on Wikipedia

 • Until the Industrial Revolution in 1750 the amount of CO₂ in the atmosphere (blue line) had stayed the same for hundreds of thousands of years.
 But since then, the amount has increased by over 50% along with human emissions (gray line) - from 280 parts per million (ppm) to 425 ppm in 2024.
 This is the highest level in human history.
-And the annual emissions of CO₂ from burning fossil fuels continue to grow at an increasing pace.
+Global annual emissions from burning fossil fuels remain at historically high levels and continue to increase.

 Learn more on NOAA Climate.gov